LatAmStartups/LatAmStartups.github.io/_posts/2016-01-17-featured-latam-tech-market-brazil.md

 ---

 <p>
 Brazil is unique in Latin America, not just because they speak Portugeuse, but also because the way they do business differs significantly from their Spanish-speaking neighbors.
-Find more about the Brazilian tech sector, and investors and connectors in the ecosystem.
+Find out more about the Brazilian tech sector, and investors and connectors in the ecosystem.
 </p>
 <!--more-->
 <p>